Herring salad

-Herring salad (Finnish: sillisalaatti, Swedish: sillsallad, Norwegian: sildesalat) is a mixed salad consisting of cut and salted herring, beetroot, potato, onion, mayonnaise and whipped cream.
+Herring salad (Finnish: sillisalaatti, Swedish: sillsallad, Norwegian: sildesalat) is a mixed salad consisting of cut and salted herring, beetroot, potato, onion, mayonnaise and sour cream.

-Finnish herring salad
+Ingredients, preparation, and history

-Finnish herring salad is called rosolli and is part of the Finnish joulupöytä.
-The salad is made of cooked potatoes and carrots cut into small cubical pieces and served on a tray.
-It can also contain cucumber, apple, onion and herring.
+Scandinavian herring salad is made of salted or pickled herring, cooked potatoes, and beetroot, cut into small cubes and served on a tray.
+It can also contain cucumber, apple, carrots, and onion.
 If the salad does not contain herring it is called beetroot salad.
-The salad can be eaten with a sauce made of whipped cream and vinegar.
+The salad can be eaten with a sauce made of sour cream and lemon juice or vinegar.
+Recipes often recommend refrigerating the salad overnight or for a few hours to set, before serving it chilled.

-The name "rosolli" comes from the Russian language.
-The original Russian word "rassol" meant a brine of pickled gherkins.
+The Finnish name for herring salad, rosolli, comes from the Russian language.
+The original Russian word rassol meant a brine of pickled gherkins; the Estonian rosolje is a similar dish.
 The Swedish word sillsallad is thought to have inspired the word sinsalla which is used to refer to rosolli in Ostrobothnia.
+In the United States, herring salad prepared in this style is associated with Scandinavian immigrant communities in the upper midwest.